emb-riscv/specs-markdown/csrs.md

 it is not needed, execution will resume to the address pushed onto the main stack.</sup>

 ## Exception Cause Register (`ecause`)

+Update: probably no longer needed, the cause is now in `state`, since it must be saved in the stack context.

 The `ecause` CSR is an XLEN-bit read-write register.
 When an exception or interrupt is taken `ecause` is written with a code indicating the event that caused the exception or the